 If your contract ends while you are already on paid parenting leave you will continue to be paid all of your paid parenting entitlement beyond your contract end date.

-Unfortunately, if you do not begin your leave within one day of your contract ending and therefore you are no longer in a contract you will not be eligible for paid leave.
+Unfortunately, if you do not begin your leave within one day of your contract ending you will not be eligible for paid leave.

 Please contact the AEU if you have any further questions or if you feel